SeeedDocument/Seeed-WiKi/docs/Motor_Shield_V2.0.md

 ### Download the library

-Click the below button to download the library.
-If the library you had download include "**-master**", please remove it.
+Click below button to download the library.
+If the library you download includes "**-master**", please remove it.

 [![](https://raw.githubusercontent.com/SeeedDocument/Motor_Shield_V2.0/master/image/400px-Motor_shield_v2_library.png)](https://github.com/Seeed-Studio/SeeedMotorShieldV2)

 ### Drive a DC Motor
-You can drive 2 DC motor with this shield.
-Here I will show you how to drive a DC motor.
+This section will show you how to drive a DC motor with this module.
 ![](https://raw.githubusercontent.com/SeeedDocument/Motor_Shield_V2.0/master/image/400px-Electric_motor_cycle_2.png)

 You need to do some preparing first:

 - Set **SEN_A** and **SEN_B**, connect the left 2 pins together with a jumper.
-- Connect **MB_EN** together with a jumper, as we are no going use an external power.
+- Connect **MB_EN** together with a jumper, as we are not going use an external power.
 - Connect your DC motor to Chanel 0 (OUT1 and OUT2).

 Then open **motor_dc** example in the library.
-Upload the code to Seeeduino V4.2.
+Upload the code to Seeeduino V4.

 ```
 //  Demo function:The application method to drive the DC motor.